 Because there are no flavor enhancers added to the shrub, it’s important to select a good quality fruit.

 I looked at the farmer’s market for a local organic peach.
 Sitting to the side was a box with slightly bruised, slightly overripe peaches.
-Peaches that were put on the side because no one wanted them.
+Peaches were put on the side because no one wanted them.
 That was exactly what I was looking for, the perfect imperfect peach to make my peach shrub.
-Bruised apricots, pears, apples, rhubarb, smashed berries, or overripe peaches are just some of the fruits that can be turned into a shrub.
+Bruised apricots, pears, apples, rhubarb, smashed berries, or overripe peaches are just some of the fruits that can be turned into shrubs.

 How to pick the right vinegar: